 TD Ameritrade can trace its history back to a boutique investment banking firm First Omaha Securities, Inc who established Ameritrade Clearing, Inc in 1983.
 In 1988 the firm introduced the first quote and order entry system via the touch-tone phone.

 In January 1996, the firm launched “Accutrade for Windows,” a system that let individuals trade online for the first time.
 In 1996 they launched the first internet only broker called eBroker.
-On January 24, 2006, Ameritrade stocktrading acquired TD Waterhouse USA from TD Bank Financial Group.
+On January 24, 2006, they acquired TD Waterhouse USA from Toronto-Dominion Bank.
 Following the acquisition, the company was renamed TD Ameritrade.
-Today they have are one of the largest online discount brokerages with over 7.2 million accounts managing over $225 billion in assets.
-Revenues are $1.8 billion with $557 million net income.
+Today they are regarded one of top brokers for penny stocks and blue chip stocks with over 11 million accounts managing over $1 trillion in assets.

 TD Ameritrade Apex

 This is a program for active investors who trade more than 5 times a month or maintain an account balance in excess of $100,000.
 You’ll get preferential customer service, emails and calls will be given the highest priority by the specially trained Apex team.